 §12) Team can use maximum two (2) players who are one year older than the age group of the category.
 However, these over aged players can't represent any other team in any other tournament category.
 So the over aged players can play only in one category.
 In extreme situations the tournament organizer has the right to admit exeptions.

-§13) Every participating team is obligated to bring the provided player list to the Tournament Office before the first match.
+§13) Every participating team is obligated to update the player list to Torneopal-system.
 All the participating players and team officials has to be in this list and it can not be changed during the tournament without the acception of the Tournament Office.

 §14) Tournament Jury has the right to get involved with the teams that behave unsportsmanlikely and has the right to disqualify the team from the tournament.
 The Jury can also punish the team for it's supporters, if they also conduct unsportsmanlike behavior.